Net Zero Home Label to Recognize Homes that Produce as Much Energy as They Consume

 CHBA Nationwide Home Buyer Preference Study

-In this years CHBA Home Buyer Preference Study “certified by an energy program” made the top 10 list!
-Another 4 energy efficient features (HRV/ERV, energy efficient home, energy efficient appliances, and energy efficient windows) made the list again this year.
-However, only 15% of respondents would put an extra $10,000 towards energy-efficiency, whereas 33% would put it towards interior finishes.
+In this years CHBA Home Buyer Preference Study “Overall energy-efficient home” made the top 3!
+Another 3 energy efficient features (energy efficient appliances, HRV/ERV and energy-efficient windows) made the Top 10 list again this year.

 - Walk-in closets